redhat-documentation/vale-at-red-hat/README.md

 * The third column is the style prompt: `Verify your use of 'there are'`
 * The fourth column is the source of the rule, such as `IBM.Usage`

-As a writer, you review output, decide which issues are valid, and update your contents accordingly.
+As a writer, you review output, decide which issues are valid, and update your content accordingly.

 What if the command output from Vale is wrong?
-For example, what if the word `rebalancing` appears in Red Hat's products (it does) and it's also dictionary word?
+For example, what if the word `rebalancing` appears in Red Hat's products (it does) and it's also a dictionary word?
 Why is it showing up as an error?

 Good question.
-It's probably missing from the Vale.Spelling dictionary.
-The solution is for one of us to add it the list of allowed words.
-This brings us to...
+It is missing from the Vale dictionary.
+The solution is for one of us to add the missing term to the list of allowed words.
+More precisely in the `.vale/styles/RedHat/accept.txt` file.
+See link:https://docs.errata.ai/vale/vocab[Val Vocabularies documentation]  This brings us to:

 ## How can you contribute to this project?

 ![Open Source Wants You](./images/open-source-wants-you-39-percent.jpg)

 You can help by doing any of the following:
-* Use Vale with the style rules from this studious-fornight repo.
+* Use Vale with the style rules from this studious-fornight repository.
 * Report issues and request enhancements.
 * Coding new style rules.

 To become a contributor, check out this [contributor's guide](contributors-guide.md)

-## What are the important parts of this repo?
+## What are the important parts of this repository?

-* The `.vale` directory contains a collection of _styles_, which are collections of rules that are based on the style guides we use at Red Hat.
+* The `.vale` directory contains a collection of _styles_, which are collections of rules that are based on the style guides used at Red Hat.
 Members of _Eclipse Che documentation project_ team have been refining and using these styles for over a year.

 * The `.vale.ini` configuration file that tells Vale where to find the `.vale` directory and other important settings.